-(b) Proof of such death shall be furnished by the employee to the satisfaction of his/her employer.
-Provided however, that this clause shall have no operation while the period of entitlement to leave under it coincides with any other period of entitlement to leave.
+- (b) Proof of such death shall be furnished by the employee to the satisfaction of the employee's employer.
+Provided however, that this clause shall have no operation while the period of entitlement to leave under it coincides with any other period of entitlement to leave. - (c) Other

-(c) Other